-Covering aspects of the clergy sex abuse crisis in the Diocese of Buffalo from a lay perspective, serving up information you won’t get anywhere else.
-This diocese covers 8 counties, a fact too many journalists forget.
+In short, I’m serving up information you won’t get anywhere else.
+This diocese covers eight counties, a fact too many diocesan officials, lay advisors to the bishop and journalists forget.
 I happen to live where priests generally do not want to be assigned and where our bishops seldom travel.
 So objectivity reigns supreme down here.
 Truth is the currency.
-Jesus is the path to healing and, ultimately, salvation.
+We understand that Jesus is the path to healing and, ultimately, salvation.

-LayDOB.com is offered for FREE as a safe place for thoughtful, reasonable, Christian expression on this heartbreaking topic.
+LayDOB.com is offered as a safe place for thoughtful, reasonable, Christian expression on this heartbreaking topic.
 Anyone may submit a report or thoughtful reflection.
 You’ll want to “Follow” to get update notifications.

 This web site is not under the auspices of the Diocese of Buffalo.
 So, we lay faithful Catholics may write in freedom of those constraints.